Why You Can’t Think Straight When You’re Sleep Deprived

 Thanks to recent research, we know that sleep deprivation interferes with brain function at a cellular level.
 A study by scientists at UCLA found that sleep deprivation interferes with the ability of some brain cells to function and communicate with one another.
 We’ve got billions of neural cells working on our behalf, enabling us to make decisions, process information, focus on important information—and remember it down the road.
 Sleep deprivation slows that work down, compromising our mental performance.

 Less robust brain-cell activity isn’t the only way poor sleep hampers our ability to think.
-Other recent discoveries have told us more about how lack of sleep changes brain function and cognitive performance.
+Other recent discoveries have told us more about how a lack of sleep changes brain function and cognitive performance.

 - disrupts levels of chemicals, including serotonin, dopamine, and cortisol, that affect thought, mood, and energy.

-- leaves key areas of the brain in an “always on” state of activation.
+- leaves key areas of the brain in an “always-on” state of activation.

 - activates genes that interfere with optimal brain activity.